 All labels for products sold in Canada must be clearly printed in English and French.
 If the quantity is declared using numbers only, then numbers and metric symbols are considered bilingual.

-Minimum mandatory labeling requirements for all types of product are as follows:
+Minimum mandatory labeling requirements for all types of products are as follows:

 There are various exceptions to the bilingual labeling requirements under Canada’s Official Languages Act relating to local products, specialty products, and test market products.